-EXPECTATION I am Ready To Learn.
+EXPECTATIO N l am Ready To Learn.
 I will: I am Responsible.
-I am Respectful.
-I will: keep hands and feet to myself respect other's space follow teacher's directions listen and watch the speaker be quiet entering be quiet exiting keep comments to myself take care of restroom needs before the program sit criss-cross applesauce on my pockets Gym Assemblies follow appropriate traffic procedures walk directly to my waiting area be on time carry all of my belongings with me into school look for traffic listen to the adults on duty be patient walk at all times Arrival •follow appropriate traffic •follow appropriate traffic •wait patiently for my procedures procedures procedures turn •walk directly to my waiting area waiting area •return to class directly be on time walk at all times have my coat and all materials to go home look for traffic listen to the adults on duty use quiet voices and polite words be patient walk directly to my waiting area SETTING Dismissal wait patiently for my turn walk directly to the restroom return to class directly keep my eyes forward wash my hands be silent make sure toilet flushes put trash in bins report problems to adults respect other's privacy respect school property listen to the adults Restrooms follow appropriate procedures walk directly to my waiting area put all recess belongings away carry lunch belongings with me into the cafeteria wash hands with soap and water listen to the adults on duty be silent walk at all times in my appropriate line Transition from Playground to Lunch
+I will: l am Respectful.
+I will: keep hands and feet to myself respect other's space follow teacher's directions listen and watch the speaker be quiet entering be quiet exiting keep comments to myself take care of restroom needs before the program sit criss-cross applesauce on my pockets Gym Assemblies follow appropriate traffic procedures walk directly to my waiting area be on time carry all of my belongings with me into school look for traffic listen to the adults on duty be patient walk at all times Arrival •follow appropriate traffic •follow appropriate traffic procedures •walk directly to my •walk directly to my waiting area waiting area be on time walk at all times have my coat and all materials to go home look for traffic listen to the adults on duty use quiet voices and polite words be patient walk directly to my waiting area SETTING Dismissal wait patiently for my turn walk directly to the restroom return to class directly keep my eyes forward wash my hands be silent make sure toilet flushes listen to the adults on duty report problems to be silent walk at all times in my respect other's privacy appropriate line respect school property listen to the adults Restrooms follow appropriate procedures walk directly to my waiting area put all recess belongings away carry lunch belongings with me into the cafeteria wash hands with soap and water listen to the adults on duty be silent walk at all times in my appropriate line Transition from Playground to Lunch